xrootms/terraform-jenkins-setup/README.md

-# Automated Jenkins Deployment on AWS using Terraform
+# Automated Jenkins Setup on AWS using Terraform
 *This project automates the Jenkins CI/CD environment on AWS — using Terraform as Infrastructure-as-Code (IaC).
 It provisions all networking, security, and application components, integrating with a custom domain and SSL certificate for secure web access.*

 <p align="center">